-Ten years as a superpower is enough to make a nation corrupt, insecure, and intellectually feeble.
+A few decades as a superpower is enough to make a nation corrupt, insecure, and intellectually feeble.
 What kind of decisions can we expect from a superpower that is at the zenith of its power?
-These decisions will be of the calibre of the inept decisions that Emperor Caligula made for the Roman Empire during his reign of just four years (16 March 37 – 24 January 41).
+These decisions will be of the calibre of the inept decisions that Emperor Caligula made for the Roman Empire during his reign of four years (16 March 37 – 24 January 41).

-After winning the Second World War in 1945, America became the world’s superpower.
-In the same period, America started losing its capacity to create new intellectual capital.
-The quality of American decision making has been steadily declining since 1945.
-America was the fountainhead of some of the worst political, economic, environmental, and medical ideas which have plagued the world after 1970.
-Instead of creating peace, prosperity, and freedom, America’s decisions have led to the rise of new conflicts and tyrannies.
+After the Second World War in 1945, America became the world’s superpower.
+In the same period, the country lost its capacity to create intellectual capital.
+The quality of American decision making has been declining since 1945.
+America was the architect of the worst political, economic, environmental, and medical disasters which struck the world after 1970.
+Instead of creating peace and prosperity, America’s decisions have led to new conflicts and tyrannies.

-The biggest nightmare for the Americans is not communism or terrorism—what they really fear is that some nation, in some non-Western part of the world, will become more developed than the West.
-What they really want is perpetual geopolitical power.
+The biggest nightmare for the Americans is not communism or terrorism.
+What they truly fear is that some non-Western nation will become more developed than the West.
+What they are truly after is global power.
 They intend to maintain Western hegemony perpetually.
-After 1970, most of the geopolitical decisions that the Americans have made have led to disastrous outcomes, especially in the non-Western parts of the world.
+The foreign policy decisions that America has made after 1970 have led to disastrous outcomes, especially in the non-Western nations.

 For the American establishment power is an aphrodisiac.
 (Kissinger has famously observed, “Power is an aphrodisiac”).
 While the Americans relish their aphrodisiac, their bad decisions destroy the lives of the folks in poor and developing countries.